Pilot-in/PiloPress/components.md

     - a link field (`link`)

   We can restrict the component choices to the "Blue Button" component.
-  Assign that layout to Posts.
+  Assign that layout to Posts (for example).
 - Edit a post and add the "Button" layout.
 - In the layout's PHP file, add the following code after `<?php` tag: